-> MP: There was a time when I completed a music technology course with Jose Gross, and subsequently remixed several tracks with Jose and also with Swordfish from Astralasia.
-Although it was very exciting to be part of the originating creative process, I noticed that I was beginning to listen to music in an increasingly analytical way which I felt was at odds with my more open and subjective “music selector” ear.
+MP: There was a time when I completed a music technology course with Jose Gross, and subsequently remixed several tracks with Jose and also with Swordfish from Astralasia.
+It was very exciting to be part of the originating creative process but I noticed that I was beginning to listen to music in an increasingly analytical way which I felt was at odds with my more open and subjective “music selector” ear.
 Also, the amount of time and emotional energy that music making requires, placed it in direct competition with the equally satisfying creative process of researching and compiling a live set of found music for Whirl-Y-Gig events.
 I concluded that Monkey Pilot should stick to doing what he does best…..whirly dj!

-> Woodzee: What does the Chinese symbol on the Whirl-Y-Gig flyer mean?
+Woodzee: What does the Chinese symbol on the Whirl-Y-Gig flyer mean?

 MP: It comes from the I Ching (Book of Changes), Wind On Water which represents “Disillusion”, or the moment when illusion falls away, usually brief and often associated with song and dance.
 I interpret this as an experience of ordinary ecstasy, for example when we hear that special tune for the first time, and we are completely captivated and suspended in the song!
 Or that moment when our dance just happens at one with the music!
 I think we seek these experiences, and Whirl-Y-Gig is an environment in which they become possible!

 Woodzee: Where did the name Monkey Pilot come from?